fktz94/gym-routine/README.md

 **TO DO**:

+1. Correct paddings and styles in WarmUp list.
-1. Possibility of joining group of exercises in "circuits".
+2. Possibility of joining group of exercises in "circuits".
-2. Add **rest** time when wanted.
+3. Add **rest** time when wanted.
-3. Add chronometer.
+4. Add chronometer.
-4. Create a _hang & drop_ animation to re-order the items (exercises) when creating or editing a routine.
+5. Create a _hang & drop_ animation to re-order the items (exercises) when creating or editing a routine.
-5. Autoscroll to bottom when creating new exercise (just when needed).
+6. Autoscroll to bottom when creating new exercise (just when needed).

 - For the moment, and since I don't own no hosting (yet), all the information is stored in the local storage of the phone.
+- At the same time, as I don't have an Apple Dev account yet, I can only build it for Android devices.
+- The whole code was designed and written by me :)
+  **Facundo Ortiz** - **github/fktz94**